 With hard economic times, everyone is looking for an opportunity to save money.
 Your cell phone bill is one area where you can make big saves if only you know some of the cheapest cell phone plans.
-The downside of most plans is that they can be quite expensive.
+The downside of most cell phone plans is that they can be quite expensive.
 Depending on what plan you choose, you could end up paying fees for things that you don’t need.

 If you are looking to obtain an affordable cell phone plan, then you will have to conduct quite a bit of research to find it.
 Hundreds of providers and sub-providers exist in the world today.

 It is important for everybody to closely scrutinize their budget to see where they can reduce costs.
-This is why finding more about the best cheap cell phone plans is of great importance when it comes to cutting down your expenses.
+This is why finding more about the best cheap cell phone plans are of great importance when it comes to cutting down your expenses.

 Seven out of 10 people could save thousands of dollars a year by switching to a better plan that costs a lot less and still keeps or upgrade your service (coverage, minutes, texts, data, etc)